michaelfeng/CoreMemory-MCP/README.md

 ### For Gemini-CLI

 The Google Gemini CLI can be configured to automatically start and use MCP servers.
+After installing this package, you can configure Gemini-CLI to use it.

 1. Open the Gemini CLI settings file, typically located at `~/.gemini/settings.json`.
-2. Add an entry to the `mcp_servers` list.
-You must provide the **absolute path** to the `memory_service.py` script.
+2. Add an entry to the `mcp_servers` list that points to the `core-memory-server` command.

 **Example `settings.json`:**
 ```json